NurMuhammadCSE/car-wash-booking-system-final/README.md

 [Car Washing System](https://car-washing-system-blush.vercel.app/)

 Welcome to the **Car Washing Booking System**!
 This project is designed to manage and streamline the process of booking services through an intuitive and efficient backend system.
-Built with modern technologies like **Node.js**, **Express.js**, **TypeScript**, and **MongoDB**, this application provides robust functionality for managing users, services, slots, and bookings.
+Built with modern technologies like **Node.js**, **Express.js**, **TypeScript**, and **Mongoose**, this application provides robust functionality for managing users, services, slots, and bookings.

 ## Key Features